Profiling presence patterns and segmenting user locations from cell phone data: Methodology

 \subsection{Eigenlocations}

-Due to the highly regularize and generalizability of human mobility, we reveal and extract the common behavioral patterns and daily routines at user locations across from the large-scale noisy user location dataset.
-This step is critical in enabling the understanding whether there exist common behaviors across the population, and if so, what are the presence patterns at user locations.
+Due to the high regularities and generalizability of human mobility, we can extract the typical behavioral patterns and daily routines at the user locations across from the large-scale noisy user location dataset.
+This step is critical in revealing whether there exist common behavioral patterns across the population, and if yes, what are the presence patterns at the user locations.

-Principal Component Analysis (PCA) has been used to extract underlying structures from large-scale behavioral datasets according to \cite{eagle2009, reades2009, cala2010eigen}.
-The resulting, Eigenlocation, is used to describe the common presence patterns over weekday and weekend across the urban-wide population.
-Consequently, to capture the common presence patterns across the urban-wide population, we apply PCA based on the assumption that human's presence patterns at user locations with similar functions are similar across the sample population.
-Each eigenvector, named as eigenlocation, represents a typical presence pattern by explaining a portion of the behavioral presences variances.
-We rank the eigenlocations by the explained variances, which is mostly the associated eigenvalue.
-Projecting original presence vectors onto eigenlocations reveal common behavioral structures and reduce noisy and random behaviors.
-Representing presence patterns with few eigenlocations indicate the generalizability of human behaviors.
+To achieve this goal, we use Principal Component Analysis (PCA) to extract the underlying structures from large-scale behavioral datasets~\citep{eagle2009, reades2009, cala2010eigen}.
+The resulting Eigenlocation is used to describe the common presence patterns over the weekday and the weekend across the urban-wide population.
+Consequently, to capture the common presence patterns across the urban-wide population, we rely on the assumption that human presence patterns at the user locations with similar functions are consistent across the sample population.
+Each eigenvector, named as eigenlocation, represents a typical presence pattern by explaining a portion of the variance of the behavioral presences.
+We rank the eigenlocations by the explained variances, which is determined by the associated eigenvalue.
+Projecting original presence vectors onto eigenlocations reveals common behavioral structures and reduces noisy and random behaviors.